DerAlexmeister/SUIDCrawler/README.md

 "-verbose" will verbose detailed output about the found file.

-"path" will be the root-node from where to start to searching.
+"-path" will be the root-node from where to start to searching.
 Default '/' (Root-Dir)
 ```

 ## Feedback/Improvement